AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
 >As an administrator, you can also choose to view the filename of the parent map which is currently opened in the map view.
-Select the **File name** option of the **View files by** section in **User preferences**.
+Select the **File name** option of the **Editor files display configuration** section in **User preferences**.

-When you open a map in the map view, the title of the current map is displayed in the centre of the Tab bar.
+When you open a map in the map view, the title of the current map is displayed in the center of the Tab bar.
 If the title is too long, then an ellipsis is displayed and you can also hover over the title to view the full title in the tool tip.

 When you define key attributes for the topic or map references, you can view the title, the corresponding icon, and the key in the left panel.
 The key is displayed as `keys=<key-name>`.